imua-xyz/imuachain/cmd/imuachain-test-tool/README.md

 When using the test tool to batch-send test transactions, you can dynamically adjust the number of test objects and the transaction sending rate in the configuration file to control the test volume.
-This allows for routine automated testing and stress testing of the Imuachain chain.
+This allows for routine automated testing and stress testing of the Imuchain network.

 ## functionalities